Etex99/minecraft-datapacks/index.md

 * Deepslate Lapis Ore can be crafted from deepslate, lapis blocks and lapis
 * Lapis Ore can be crafted from stone, lapis blocks and lapis
 * Netherrack can be crafted from nether wart blocks
-* Calcite can be crafted from boneblocks and nether quartz
+* Calcite can be crafted from bone blocks and nether quartz
 * Clay block can be crafted from water buckets and granite

 >Clay is by far the most ridiculously hard to get in large quantities considering it is a purely cosmetic block.
 Still, it is supposedly "renewable" through villager gifts whilst bearing hero of the village effect but we decided this to be morbidly inefficient.